 - The option for multiple access points (doors and/or garage), great if you have a lot of cars to park or have a home business.

 - More parking for visitors, or even if you have multiple cars in your own family.

 - Corner blocks are often larger and can accommodate a bigger house design.

 - The corner block means that you will have more verge to maintain, if you are after a low maintenance garden then this might not be the best option for you.

 - You have to consider both the front and side views when choosing your house design.
 If you are on a budget, having two facades can add a considerable amount to your construction costs.

 - More fencing costs as you don’t have a neighbour to share costs with on one side.

-– Possibly more traffic noise especially if you are building near a main road.
+- Possibly more traffic noise especially if you are building near the main road.